 She’s started decanting the wine, pouring it into a crystal decanter to aerate the wine as it goes from one container to another.
 She says it opens up the flavor better than just going straight to a wine glass.

 She brings me a vodka rocks, her preferred cocktail as well, Natalie has wine.

 Elle comes from her room, “Yum, smells like cornbread, and flank steak.”

-Zoe C hands her a vodka, “Sides of creamed spinach with corn, and baked potatoes.”
+Zoe C hands her a glass of red, “Sides of creamed spinach with corn, and baked potatoes.”

 “Where’s the kiddies, out with the dogs I take it.”

 “Yep, should be along soon.”